 October's Grants and Awards

-Keep up with all the latest opportunities to promote and fund your projects with our October awards guide, featuring the PHM 2017 Women Photographers Grant, the FotoEvidence Book Award with World Press Photo, and TheDocumentaryProjectFund, among many more.
+Keep up with all the latest opportunities to promote and fund your projects with our October awards guide, featuring the PHM 2017 Women Photographers Grant and the FotoEvidence Book Award with World Press Photo, among many more.

 The first PHM Grant for women photographers aims to empower the work and careers of female and female-identifying professionals of all ages and from all countries working in diverse areas of photography.
 It further means to facilitate the growth of the new generations and promote stories narrated from a female perspective, while responding to the necessity to fight against gender discrimination within the industry.